cogentcore/core/docs/content/3-views/tree-views.md

 giv.NewTreeView(parent).SyncTree(tree)
 ```

-You can detect when the user changes the value of the underlying tree value:
+You can detect when the user changes the value of the tree value:

 ```Go
 tree := ki.NewRoot[*ki.Node]("Root")